 Only Use Young Ginger

 Young ginger is harvested and sold in early summer.
 It has a mild ginger flavor and a fine fleshy texture that is tender, unlike matured ginger usually used for cooking.
 Look for ginger with the pinkish tips in an Asian grocery store.
 This pink pigment makes the pickled ginger naturally pink.
-Many commercially produced and sold pickled ginger are artificially dyed, but you should be able to find some brands that avoid the artificial coloring.
+Some of the commercially produced and sold pickled ginger is artificially dyed, but you should be able to find some brands that avoid the artificial coloring.

-- Wash young ginger root and with a spoon, scrape off any brown spots.
-Then scrape off all the skin with a scraper.
+- Wash young ginger root and scrape off any brown spots with a spoon.
+Then scrape off all the skin with a scraper, or peel the ginger by hand.

 - Slice the ginger thinly and salt the slices.